taboege/gambas3/comp/src/gb.test/README.md

-# gb.test – A Gambas Unittest
+# gb.test – the Gambas Unittest

 A Gambas component for unittesting and test-driven programming.
-Inspired from quite an old program: [COMUnit](http://comunit.sourceforge.net) and other test frameworks.
 With this component you can develop software in a test-driven matter (write test first, program functionality afterwards) and you are able to ensure that on refactoring the desired results of your code stays the same.

 Tests are output as [Tap](https://testanything.org/) so that they can be displayed, analyzed or viewed with any [Tap consumer](https://testanything.org/consumers.html).
+As each output containes a summary at the end  with the string "PASSED" or "FAILED" at the last line you can even view the console output to decide whether the test has been successful or not.

 ## How it works

 There is an example in [this simple Gambas project](unittesthelloworld-0.0.8.tar.gz).

-### Example TestContainer
+### Testcontainer

-Start by creating a TestContainer, this is a module with any name, but the ending ".test", for example "TestHelloWorld.test".
-This class contains one or more public testmethod(s).
+Start by creating a Testcontainer, this is a class with any name, but the ending ".test", for example "TestHelloWorld.test".
+This class contains one or more public Subs, from which each represent a so called Testcase.

 ----
     ' Gambas test module file
-    ''' TestContainer TestHelloWorld
+    ''' Testcontainer TestHelloWorld

+    '' Testcase TestHelloWorld
     Public Sub TestHelloWorld()

         Assert.EqualsString("Hello World", Hello.World(), "Strings should be equal")